SylveLabs/RobloxDocs/Mirage.md

 end)
 ```
 If u get a userdata reference of RemoteEvent u are able to call it even if its parented to a Freezer because the userdata is cached and no longer tries to create a new reference so it bypasses the **NotAccessible** check.

+Fun fact if u just parent anything into a freezer those arent counted in getnilinstance() so u could hide things u dont want exploiters to see using Mirage.

 U might be asking how on earth do u create Lightning or Teams.
 Well 3 main ways
 1. Patching Roblox Studio in memory